IcodeNet/planday-flickr-app/README.md

 Open the project with VSCode and make sure that you replace the font files under `theme\fonts` with your files.

-Then using the `.svg` file - in our case is `planday-icons.svg` - we need to do two things:

-- copy the file in the same directory and change it's extension to `.xml` from `.svg`
-- Globaly run a rename in the file the `glyph-name` attribute to `name`.
-This is because the name `glyph-name` canno be handled by our parser.

-## Finaly

 Then from the command line type the following:

 `npm start`